How to Start a Law Firm in India

-In today’s competitive environment, it’s a challenge for even the most qualified lawyers to maintain and grow a successful law practice.
-So, if you are looking to start your own practice or grow your existing practice, the question is “How can I stand apart from the competition and effectively in the market”
+In today’s competitive environment, it’s a challenge for even the most qualified lawyers to maintain and grow a successful law practice in India.
+So, if you are looking to start your own practice or grow your existing practice, the question is “How can I stand apart from the competition and effectively in the market”.

-Here are some hallmarks that would guide you commencing a distinguish yet successful law firm
+Here are some hallmarks that would guide you in commencing a distinguish yet successful law firm

 1. Focusing Ideas